Skip to content

 Today's threats have transformed the crisis landscape, with increased scale and interconnections.
 The impact on organizations of all sizes across all industries has created a collective need to implement robust crisis management plans.

 As per ISO 22361:2022, Crisis Management relates to “coordinated activities to lead, direct and control an organization with regard to crisis.”
 In more detail, it refers to the processes an organization puts in place to prevent, prepare for, respond to, and recover from a crisis situation that threatens business continuity, reputation, safety, and other critical aspects.
-Having an effective crisis management program is essential for organisational resilience, specifically, in today’s permacrisis world.
+Having an effective crisis management program is essential for organizational resilience, specifically, in today’s perma-crisis world.

 A crisis is an abnormal situation that threatens the operations, reputation, or viability of an organization.
 As we have seen in Sudan, Niger, Turkey, Ukraine, Hawaii and Greece, crises can take many forms, including: